aendra-rininsland/aendrew.github.io/content/posts/2014-05-07-my-year-at-the-times.md

 ---
 layout: Post
-title: "My year at The Times and Sunday Times"
+title: "My first year at The Times and Sunday Times"
 date: 2014-05-07 15:00
 ---